 In April 2022, we initiated our Phase 1/2 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency.
-The trial initially enrolled nine patients with ABCC6 Deficiency at sites in the United States and Europe.
+The trial enrolled 10 patients with ABCC6 Deficiency at sites in the United States and Europe.
 The trial will primarily assess the safety and tolerability of INZ-701 in adult patients with ABCC6 Deficiency, as well as characterize the pharmacokinetic and pharmacodynamic profile of INZ-701, including the evaluation of levels of plasma PPi and other biomarkers.
 In the Phase 1 dose-escalation portion of the clinical trial, we assessed INZ-701 for 32 days at doses of 0.2 mg/kg, 0.6 mg/kg, and 1.8 mg/kg administered via subcutaneous injection, with three patients per dose cohort.
+One patient from the highest dose cohort (1.8 mg/kg) was withdrawn from the Phase 1 portion of the trial at day 18 due to a moderate adverse event (erythema/urticaria) related to INZ-701.
 Patients received a single dose and then began twice-weekly dosing one week later.
 In July 2022, we announced preliminary biomarker, safety, and pharmacokinetic data from the 0.2 mg/kg cohort of the Phase 1 dose-escalation portion of this trial.
-Beginning in 2023, self-administration of INZ-701 in the open label Phase 2 portion of the trial was available.
+Beginning in 2023, self-administration of INZ-701 in the open-label Phase 2 portion of the trial was available.
 The Phase 1 dose-escalation portion of the trial sought to identify a safe and tolerable dose that increases PPi levels for further clinical development.
-The open label Phase 2 portion of the trial will assess long-term safety, pharmacokinetics, and pharmacodynamics of continued treatment with INZ-701 for up to 48 weeks, where patients may receive doses of INZ-701 at home depending on site-specific protocols.
+The open-label Phase 2 portion of the trial will assess long-term safety, pharmacokinetics, and pharmacodynamics of continued treatment with INZ-701 for up to 48 weeks, where patients may receive doses of INZ-701 at home depending on site-specific protocols.
 Exploratory endpoints will include evaluations of ectopic calcification, vascular and retinal function, patient reported outcomes, and exploratory biomarkers.